๐ŸŒ‹ Hiking Mt. Fuji: My Honest Review & Tips

 The Enjoyment Score is based on how much happiness and reward an experience provides.

-• It’s a strenuous and steep hike, no matter which route you take.
+• It’s a strenuous and steep hike, no matter which route you take, so it’s a type 2 fun activity that you may not enjoy in the moment.

-• It’s less pleasant if you’re unlucky and get fog and rain like I did.
+• Weather conditions can change rapidly.
+It’s a lot less pleasant if you’re unlucky and get fog and rain like I did.
+The summit was colder and more windy than I expected, so I couldn’t stay and enjoy the peak for long.

 The Japanese government had to put restrictions on the Yoshida Trail starting in 2024 as issues like litter, traffic, and trail damage worsened.